In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Empirical Study

 We build a DGP loosely inspired by the setup used in \citet{curth2021inductive}: we similarly make use of the covariates $X$ of the ACIC2016 dataset \cite{dorie2019automated}, and simulate our own outcomes and treatment assignments for greater transparency and control.
-We begin by binarizing all continuous covariates at a randomly sampled cutoff point, obtaining processed covariates $X^*$ and then use them in a linear model for $\mu_0(\cdot)$, including up to third-order interaction terms of $X^*$, while $\tau(\cdot)$ is simply linear in $X^*$.
-This setup includes 3 main experimental knobs: \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{CATE complexity.} Our first experimental knob is $\rho \in \{0, .1, .3\}$, the proportion of non-zero coefficients of inputs in $\tau(\cdot)$, controlling the complexity (sparsity) of $\tau(\cdot)$ relative to $\mu_0(\cdot)$ -- which was used in \citet{curth2021inductive} and shown to matter for relative performance of \textit{estimators}. \item \textbf{Misspecification.} Second, we introduced a transformation of covariates deliberately because it allows us to explore \textit{the effects of model (mis)specification}.
-That is, whether algorithms (estimators and selection criteria) are given $X$ or $X^*$ as input is the second experimental knob we consider: when given the original data $X$, this implicitly favours tree-based models like GB (this DGP mimics splits in decision trees) because a LR cannot fully recover $X^*$ and hence not learn the patterns in either $\tau(\cdot)$ or $\mu_0(\cdot)$.
-Even when given the transformed data $X^*$ as input, a simple LR cannot fit the POs $\mu_a(\cdot)$ due to the higher order interaction terms; however, the treatment effect itself is linear in $X^*$ and can be fit with a LR. \item \textbf{Confounding} Third, we compare a confounded to a randomized setting, where only in the former treatments are assigned based on variables that enter $\mu_0(\cdot)$. \end{enumerate} \squish{We vary $\rho$ on the x-axis of our plots, which we split into four setups based on characteristics 2 and 3: Setup A is unconfounded and estimators \& selectors get $X$ as input, Setup B is unconfounded and estimators \& selectors get $X^*$ as input, Setup C is confounded and estimators \& selectors get $X$ as input and Setup D is confounded and estimators \& selectors get $X^*$ as input.
-A more formal description of the DGP can be found in Appendix C. Further, throughout we split training data of size $n$ into $n_{train}= \frac{2n}{3}$ for training of all estimators and $n_{val}=\frac{n}{3}$ for training of the validation models, and use an independent test set of size $n_{test}=500$ to evaluate a criterion by the test-set PEHE of its selected best model.
-We use $n=1000+500$ as a default, but also consider the effect of having more ($n=2000+1000$) or less ($n=500+250$) data available in Appendix D.4.
+We begin by binarizing all continuous covariates at randomly sampled cutoff points, obtaining processed covariates $X^*$, and then use them in a linear model for $\mu_0(\cdot)$, including up to third-order interaction terms of $X^*$, while $\tau(\cdot)$ is simply linear in $X^*$.
+This setup includes 3 main experimental knobs: \begin{enumerate}[noitemsep, leftmargin=*] \item \squish{\textbf{CATE complexity.} Our first experimental knob is $\rho \in \{0, .1, .3\}$, the proportion of non-zero coefficients of inputs in $\tau(\cdot)$, controlling the complexity (sparsity) of $\tau(\cdot)$ -- this was used in \citet{curth2021inductive} and shown to matter for relative performance of \textit{estimators}.} \item \textbf{Misspecification.} Second, we introduced a transformation of covariates deliberately because it allows us to explore \textit{the effects of model (mis)specification}.
+That is, whether algorithms (estimators and selection criteria) are given $X$ or $X^*$ as input $X^{input}$ is the second experimental knob we consider: when given the original data $X$, this implicitly favors tree-based models like GB (this DGP mimics splits in decision trees) because a LR cannot fully recover $X^*$ and hence not learn the patterns in either $\tau(\cdot)$ or $\mu_0(\cdot)$.
+Even when given the transformed data $X^*$ as $X^{input}$, a simple LR cannot fit the POs $\mu_a(\cdot)$ due to the higher order interaction terms; however, the treatment effect itself is linear in $X^*$ and could hence be fit with a LR if we observed $Y(1)-Y(0)$. \item \textbf{Confounding.} Third, we compare confounded to randomized settings, where only in the former treatments are assigned based on variables that enter $\mu_0(\cdot)$.
+In the main text, the propensity score logits are linear in $X^{input}$ and can hence be consistently estimated with logistic regressions in all settings.
+We consider additional settings with other propensities in Appendix \ref{app:otherprop}, where we also consider the effect of imbalance in treatment group sizes (whereas the main text has equal group sizes). \end{enumerate} {We vary $\rho$ on the x-axis of our plots, which we split into four setups based on characteristics 2 and 3: Setup A is unconfounded and estimators \& selectors get $X$ as input, Setup B is unconfounded and estimators \& selectors get $X^*$ as input, Setup C is confounded and estimators \& selectors get $X$ as input and Setup D is confounded and estimators \& selectors get $X^*$ as input.
+A more formal description of the DGP can be found in Appendix \ref{app:details}.
+Further, throughout we split training data of size $n$ into $n_{train}= \frac{2n}{3}$ for training of all estimators and $n_{val}=\frac{n}{3}$ to be used by the selection criteria, and use an independent test-set of size $n_{test}=500$ to evaluate a criterion by the test-set PEHE of its selected best model.
+We use $n=1000+500$ as a default, but also consider the effect of having more ($n=2000+1000$) or less ($n=500+250$) data available in Appendix \ref{app:ss}.
 Every experiment is repeated for 20 random seeds, across which we report means and standard errors (SEs).
-Finally, we present additional results using the standard ACIC2016 and IHDP benchmarks in Appendix E, where we also outline why we believe they allow for less interesting analyses -- highlighting further that careful design of DGPs was important to gain interesting insights.}
+Finally, we present additional results using the standard ACIC2016 and IHDP benchmarks in Appendix \ref{app:moredata}, where we also outline why we believe they allow for less interesting analyses -- highlighting further that careful design of DGPs was important to gain interesting insights.}